-- 72. Renewal of the Church's mission comes about through an encounter with the "newness of the Gospel", 58 which is itself a meeting with the new Human One, Jesus Christ, who is the Way, the Truth and the Life (John 14:6).
-59 It is this ever-deeper conversion of our lives towards the person and mission of Jesus, as individuals and communities, that brings forth a renewal of the mission and institutional structures of the Church.
-"In its pilgrimage on earth Christ summons the Church to continual reformation, of which it is always in need," and which leads to an "increase of fidelity to the Church's own calling".
-60 The National Consultation draws attention to the need for renewal and reform in the Church in Australia at the level of culture as well as activities, seeking a "different way of being Church" in this country.
-61 - 73.
+- 72. Renewal of the Church's mission comes about through an encounter with the "newness of the Gospel", which is itself a meeting with the new Human One, Jesus Christ, who is the Way, the Truth and the Life (John 14:6).
+It is this ever-deeper conversion of our lives towards the person and mission of Jesus, as individuals and communities, that brings forth a renewal of the mission continual reformation, of which it is always in need," and which leads to an "increase of fidelity to the Church's own calling".
+The National Consultation draws attention to the need for renewal and reform in the Church in Australia at the level of culture as well as activities, seeking a "different way of being Church" in this country. - 73.
 Pope Francis has emphasised that what is needed in the current circumstances is more than a structural, organisational or functional change.
 He has regularly spoken of the temptation of a "new Pelagianism" which attempts to correct problems and reduce difficulties and tensions within the Church by relying on bureaucratic and administrative reforms.
 Alternatively, we can be tempted by a new "Gnosticism" which insists on doctrinal purity or ideological correctness in the effort to renew the life of the Church.
-In both these cases what is lacking is trust in the grace of God, "the irruption of the Holy Spirit" within hearts and structures, renewing the entire body of the Church. - 74.
+In both these cases what is lacking is trust in the grace of God, "the irruption of the Holy Spirit" within hearts and structures, renewing the entire body of the Church.63 - 74.
 Rather, Pope Francis, echoing the thoughts of his predecessors since the Second Vatican Council, insists that an authentically Gospel-inspired renewal of the Church flows from a renewed encounter with Jesus Christ and his Holy Spirit and gives rise to a 'pastoral conversion' of the entire Church, a renewal that is expressed in a 'missionary option' or 'missionary impulse' for making the saving love of God known in every place.